 14100 Waiver Survey and Certification Overview

 Waiver Survey and Certification (WS&C) is a unit of Regulatory Services at the Department of Aging and Disability Services (DADS).
-WS&C conducts certification reviews for the Home and Community-based Services (HCS) and Texas Home Living (TxHmL) waiver programs, and conducts residential reviews for foster/companion care and three- and four-person group homes in the HCS program.
-WS&C also reviews complaints and deaths in the HCS and TxHmL waiver programs and follows up on abuse, neglect and exploitation (ANE) allegations related to individuals served in the HCS and TxHmL waiver programs and in intermediate care facilities for persons with intellectual disability (ICFs/ID).
+WS&C conducts certification reviews for the Home and Community-based Services (HCS) and Texas Home Living (TxHmL) waiver programs, and residential reviews for host home/companion care and three- and four-person homes in the HCS program.
+WS&C also reviews complaints and deaths in the HCS and TxHmL waiver programs and follows up on abuse, neglect and exploitation (ANE) allegations related to individuals served in the HCS and TxHmL waiver programs.

 14200 Home and Community-based Services Certification Reviews